-Recreation User Fees are expected to be 17% higher in 2023 compared to 2022.
-Anticipated increases in demand are expected as health restrictions related to COVID-19 pandemic have stopped.
-Estimated revenues reflect anticipated higher demand for recreation programs as well as higher activity levels at the newly renovated water park.
+Recreation User Fees are expected to be 21% higher in 2024 compared to 2023.

+Estimated revenues reflect anticipated higher demand for recreation programs as well as higher activity levels at the newly renovated water park coupled with the increase in user fees in 2024.

 In-person court resumed in July 2021 after being virtual due to the pandemic.
-Court revenues are expected to slowly increase to pre-pandemic levels as backlogs of cases are processed.
+Court revenues are expected to continue to increase to pre-pandemic levels as backlogs of cases are processed.

-Tourism tax is anticipated to remain flat and have climbed back to almost normal.
-Leisure and business travel increased in 2022 and is expected to continue to remain strong.
+Tourism tax is anticipated to remain flat, as the revenue from this source has increased since the end of the pandemic and is back to almost normal.
+Leisure and business travel increased in 2023 and is expected to continue to remain strong.
 Additionally, several hotels in the city are being updated and renovated.